-Java Invoker Java Invoker
+Java Invoker

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 This is a very simple project for a C programmer to make Java more useful in Windows.
 In Windows 95/98/ME/NT/W2K/XP/W2K3, you can’t just click on a jar or class file to execute it.
-Sun made a deliberate and stubborn error in the design of java.exe that made it impossible to set up .class as a standard executable file extension.
+Oracle made a deliberate and stubborn error in the design of java.exe that made it impossible to set up .class as a standard executable file extension.
 To run a class file, from the command line you must write:

 java.exe X … -cp … etc.

-without the .class , not:
+without the .class, not:

 java.exe X.class … -cp … etc.